Dobiasd/Behagolit/README.md

 ## Philosophy

-- Everything is an expression. (with no statements, everything is immutable)
-- Functions are values too.
-- Values are lazily evaluated, like a functions taking zero arguments.
 - [Ubiquefix notation](Ubiquefix.md)
-- Expressions can only access other expressions defined after them.
-This encourages reading and writing code in a top-down approach.
-(Consequently, imports are found at the end of source files.)
+- Functions are first-class values.
+- Expressions are evaluated lazily.
+- Everything is an expression.
+Definitions are immutable.
-- Functions can have side effects.
-The list of possible side effects is part of the type of the function.
+- The potential side effects of a function are reflected in its type.

 ## Etymology